Lowella369/django-calorie-finder/README.md

 Link:

 **Functionality:**
-1. Enter the name of the food in the input box and hit submit button.
-You can only search one food at a time.
+* Enter the name of the food in the input box and hit submit button.
+Please take note that you can only search one food at a time.

 **Technologies Used:** Python 3.8.3, Django 3.0, Bootstrap 4, CSS3 and HTML 5